 EPA litter enforcement campaigns

 Throughout the year, the EPA runs campaigns to raise community awareness and enforce littering laws.
-To hold litterers to account, council rangers and the EPA issue fines for littering, year round.
+To hold litterers to account, council rangers and state agencies issue fines for littering, year round.
 The EPA can also issue fines for littering from vehicles based on reports from members of the public.

 The EPA believes everyone can do something to reduce litter and change litter behaviour in NSW.
 EPA funding helps local councils and community groups to target our most-littered items and locations.